Gun control measures proposed by Trump, lawmakers after Florida school shooting

 House Democrats introduced a ban on semi-automatic firearms in February called the Assault Weapons Ban of 2018.
 More than 150 Democrats signed the legislation, the Washington Examiner reported.

-Dick’s Sporting Goods announced on Feb.
-28 that it would stop selling assault-style rifles and prohibit anyone under the age of 21 from purchasing a firearm.
+Dick’s Sporting Goods announced in February that it would stop selling assault-style rifles and prohibit anyone under the age of 21 from purchasing a firearm.

 “We support and respect the Second Amendment, and we recognize and appreciate that the vast majority of gun owners in this country are responsible, law-abiding citizens,” Edward W. Stack, chairman and CEO of Dick’s Sporting Goods, said in a statement.
 “But we have to help solve the problem that’s in front of us.
 Gun violence is an epidemic that’s taking the lives of too many people, including the brightest hope for the future of America – our kids.”